Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: The reason that is preferred over

-\paragraph{Why do we prefer Eq.~\eq{eq:xfeas1} to Eq.~\eq{eq:xfeas2}?} \fig{fig:nearest} shows a typical run on $\fsph$ with $\BOX$ when the repair operator only uses \eq{eq:xfeas2}.
-Similarly to the behavior of Resampling, we observe that $\text{eig}(\sqrt{\cov})$ get split into two.
-The reason is described as follows.
-The points repaired on the intersection of the boundaries of the constraints that are active on the optimum tend to have better $f$-values than the points that are sampled inside the feasible domain and the points repaired on the other place.
-Therefore, the algorithm prefers the region of the points repaired on the intersection.
-Along this region, the sampling distribution tends to spread.
-Once the distribution learns a sharp shape, the preferred region becomes sharp, which leads to an even more sharp distribution.
-On the other hand, the preferred region of the algorithm using \eqref{eq:xfeas1} is independent of the distribution shape, and performs significantly better than the one using \eqref{eq:xfeas2}.
+We describe why \cref{eq:intersection} is preferable to \cref{eq:nearest}. \Cref{fig:nearest} illustrates a typical run on $\fsph$ with $\BOX$ , where the experiment is the same as \Cref{sec:exp1}.
+We observe that the eigenvalues of the sampling distribution, namely $\text{eig}(\sqrt{\cov})$, are divided into two groups.
+This is similar to the behavior of the resampling in \Cref{fig:single}.
+The reason for the behavior is described as follows.
+The points repaired on the intersection of the boundaries of the constraints that are active at the optimum tend to exhibit better $f$-values than the other points.
+We refer to the region where the points are repaired onto the abovementioned intersection as a preferred region of the algorithm.
+Once solutions in the preferred region have been determined, they are ranked highly, and the next covariance matrix is updated to increase the likelihood of these solutions.
+This tends to increase the eigenvalues in the directions to the preferred region.
+The preferred region is dependent on the distribution shape, and it will become sharper as the distribution does, resulting in a very sharp distribution.
+The step-size first dropped to a very small value as it does on very ill-conditioned functions and increased once the covariance matrix learned the long axes.
+The preferred region of the algorithm using \eqref{eq:intersection} is less dependent on the distribution shape, and performs significantly better than that using \eqref{eq:nearest}.
+This is why we attempt to solve \cref{eq:intersection} first.